Par-zeus/AI_INTERVIEW_ASSITANT/README.md

 - ✅ Led the effort to gather diverse, relevant interview questions and answers using
   - **ChatGPT**, **Reddit threads**, and **industry-specific resources**
-  - Organized and labeled questions into categories (technical, behavioral, situational)
+  - Organized and labeled questions into categories Easy, Medium, Hard)

 - ✅ Co-developed the **emotion detection model** using a CNN architecture
   - Trained the model on labeled facial emotion datasets